 With term life insurance you pay for only what you need for the timeframe that you require the coverage.
 For example, if you have only 10 years left on your mortgage payments, you can buy a 10-year term life insurance policy in the amount of your remaining loan balance.
 When your mortgage is safely paid off, your life insurance coverage is timed to end.
 So, you won’t be overinsured.

 Do I have loved ones who will need to be supported throughout their lives?

 If your child (or another loved one) will require special care throughout their entire lives, then you might want to consider a whole life policy.
-We have a wonderful article on how to insure a special needs child or set up a trust to take care of them using life insurance.
+We have a wonderful article on how to financially protect a special needs child or set up a trust to take care of them using life insurance.

 Do I have a medical condition which may limit my policy options?

 The standards used to determine your risk class (an estimate of your longevity) vary by provider.
 It’s important to be honest on your application, so your Quotacy agent can find a company that can accommodate your special situation.